secureyourself7/python-keylogger/README.md

 - Self-analysis and assessment.

 ### Features
 - Global event hook on all (incl.
 On-Screen) keyboards using cross-platform library [Keyboard](https://github.com/boppreh/keyboard).
+The program makes no attempt to hide itself.
 - Pure Python, no C modules to be compiled.
 - 2 logging modes:
   - Storing logs locally and once a day sending logs to your onion hidden service (via Tor, of course, stealthily installing it);